unraid/docs/docs/unraid-os/troubleshooting/diagnostics/capture-diagnostics-and-logs.md

 </div>

 :::note
-If you upload files from a remote syslog server to the forum, they will **not** be anonymized.
+If you upload files from a remote %%syslog server|syslog-server%% to the forum, they will **not** be anonymized.
 :::

 </TabItem>
 <TabItem value="local" label="Local syslog server">

-To create a persistent, reliable copy of your Unraid syslog on your server:
+To create a persistent, reliable copy of your Unraid %%syslog|syslog%% on your server:

 1. Set **Local syslog server** to *Enabled*.
 2. Configure the following options:
-   - **Local syslog folder**: Use a cache-only or preferred share (best for SSDs).
+   - **Local %%syslog|syslog%% folder**: Use a cache-only or preferred share (best for SSDs).
    - **Rotation settings**: Adjust the file size and number limits.
-3. For best results and to ensure all syslog data (including boot events) is captured, also set the **Remote syslog server** field to your server’s own IP address (the "Loopback method").
+3. For best results and to ensure all %%syslog|syslog%% data (including boot events) is captured, also set the **Remote %%syslog server|syslog-server%%** field to your server's own IP address (the "Loopback method").
-   - This ensures syslog events are both stored locally and persist across reboots, without writing to the flash drive.
+   - This ensures %%syslog|syslog%% events are both stored locally and persist across reboots, without writing to the flash drive.
 4. Click **Apply**.
    - Logs will be saved to the share you specified.

 :::note

-- If you upload files from the local syslog server to the forum, they will **not** be anonymized.
+- If you upload files from the local %%syslog server|syslog-server%% to the forum, they will **not** be anonymized.
 - Logs saved using this method are not included in standard diagnostics.
 Attach them separately if you need support.

 :::